Vinc0682/RankSQL/README.md

 RankSQL is a plugin made for one special case:

-- You have a set up a network with some servers with completly different permissions.
-(E.g. Skywars and Prison)
+- You have a set up a network with some servers with completely different permissions.
+(E.g. SkyWars and Prison)
 - Some players need to have the same rank on each server.
 (E.g. VIP, Moderator, Admin)
 - The permissions of these ranks may variate on the servers.